promise/readme/README.md

 ✨ Pushed 1 commit to countr/countr
 ✨ Pushed 2 commits to countr/countr
 ✨ Pushed 1 commit to countr/countr
-🗣 Commented on #9 in countr/website
-✨ Pushed 2 commits to countr/website
-✅ Merged PR #7 in countr/website
 ```

 ## Repositories I maintain